pedronunes21/split-my-trip/README.md

 [x] Open dialog when user clicks on an expense, with more information [x] If expense was in the same day, show only time, else, show date [x] Filter summary to user
+[x] Screen to generate qrcode and link
+[x] Screen to follow qrcode and link
+[x] Generate another invite code with a button
+[x] Test create account with invite link page
+[x] Create expense
+[] Pagination
 [] Create screen for error, when fetch went wrong
-[] Pagination
-[] Redirect user to register if not logged in and try to access private page [] Screen to generate qrcode and link
+[] Redirect user to register if not logged in and try to access private page [] Delete expense if was created by you
-[] Screen to follow qrcode and link
+[] Add more images to banner and user icon
-[] Create expense
-[] Delete expense if was created by you
+[] Finish a trip
 [] Screen to show how much you owe to whom
-[] Finish a trip
-[] Add more images to banner and user icon
-[] Generate another invite code everytime the component is rendered

 ## Process